bob123456678/TrainControl/src/examples/Readme.md

 * Green - path is executing along this edge, edges have been reached
 * Gray - edges are locked to avoid collisions, per `lockedges` definition
 * Black - edges are unoccupied / unlocked with no active path
+* Orange - shown only while editing the edge; indicates that it is within the list of lock edges

 Point colors:
 * Blue - no active route.
 Label indicates if locomotive is stationed.
 * Red - active route - locomotive soon to pass through
 * Green - active route - locomotive has passed through
+* Orange - point is disabled (inactive).
+Autonomous routes will never start/stop/pass through this point.
+(From v1.11.0)

 Point shapes:
 * Circle - regular station